-I've met Joa before: once as a member of the audience during her talk at Decorex - the interior design show which takes place every September in South-West London - and then a second time when I visited her to ask her advice on working with specific paint tones, for an interior design project I was working on at the time.
+I've met Joa before, as a member of the audience during her talk at Decorex - the interior design show which takes place every September in South-West London - and a second time when I visited her to ask her advice on working with specific paint tones for an interior design project I was working on at the time.
 Joa Studholme is fascinating to listen to.
 She is a genuine source of knowledge and expertise in the interior design industry.
 From her early days at The National Trust to her work consulting on a variety of contemporary housing projects, both in the UK and elsewhere in the world.
 I want to know about what brought Joa to this rather bespoke career, as much as what her work involves currently at Farrow and Ball.

 (Image: Joa Studholme at home, Drawing Room painted in Dimpse No.277)

-Joa leads us into the impressive kitchen-cum-garden room which takes up most of the back of the house and overlooks the lovely leafy garden.
+Joa leads us into the impressive kitchen-cum-garden room which takes up most of the back of the house and overlooks the leafy garden.
 The furniture and accessories are vivid and bold, representing Joa’s love of colour.

 Settling down into a comfy blue velvet sofa I begin the questions which I have been pondering over and editing for the last couple of weeks.

 Q: How did you come to work for Farrow and Ball, and what is your relationship with colour?